sous-chefs/elixir/README.md

 This will install Elixir and Erlang on the node.
 By default, Elixir and Erlang will be installed from packages.
 If you want to install from source you can set the `node[:elixir][:install_method]` attribute.

-### elixir::source

-_Note: You must have at least 1GB of memory to compile Elixir from source_

-This will install Elixir and Erlang from source.

-### elixir::package

-This will install Elixir and Erlang from packages provided by [erlang-solutions](https://www.erlang-solutions.com/downloads).

 ## License and Authors

 Author:: Jamie Winsor (<jamie@vialstudios.com>)